Need something else?

 By Phone

-Business owners do not need to allow access of emotional support animals to their establishments.
+Emotional support animals are not considered service animals.
+Business owners are not required to allow emotional support animals in their establishments.

 Was this information helpful?
 Yes No